 This is a result of the buying intent difference we discussed earlier.
 So, to reiterate, TOF content may bring in tons of traffic but BOTF will bring in more leads.
 Therefore, you need to be very intentional about whether your end goal is leads or traffic.

-With non-SEO content, you focus on the blog topics and type of content you want to create (thought leadership pieces, playbooks, etc.) without targeting a specific keyword.
+With originality-led content, you focus on the blog topics and type of content you want to create (thought leadership pieces, playbooks, etc.) without targeting a specific keyword.
 The idea is that if your content is interesting enough, it will get viral shares, drive large amounts of traffic, and put your brand on the map.

 Here’s a quick look at the pros and cons of each option:

-Non-SEO Content
+Originality-Led Content

 Pros